-SCE requires that a minimum of two-ports per site be installed to participate in CR2.
-SCE proposes to offer a rebate to cover part of the costs of charging equipment that meets SCE's functional and installation requirements for the Make-Ready Expansion program.
-For qualified L1 and L2 charging stations, SCE proposes to provide a rebate of up to \$2,000 per charge port, while providing up to \$27,000 for DCFC stations.
-Rebates will be determined at SCE's discretion and not exceed up to 100 percent of the cost of the charging stations and their installation, and rebate levels may be updated as needed throughout the program, based on the market costs for L1, L2, and DCFC stations.
+SCE requires that a minimum of two-ports per site be installed to participate in CR2.41 SCE proposes to offer a rebate to cover part of the costs of charging equipment that meets SCE's functional and installation requirements for the Make-Ready Expansion program.42 For qualified L1 and L2 charging stations, SCE proposes to provide a rebate of up to \$2,000 per charge port, while providing up to \$27,000 for DCFC stations.43 Rebates will be determined at SCE's discretion and not exceed up to 100 percent of the cost of the charging stations and their installation, and rebate levels may be updated as needed throughout the program, based on the market costs for L1, L2, and DCFC stations.44

-&lt;sup>38 Exhibit SCE-1 at 42 to 43, footnote 93.
+38 Exhibit SCE-1 at 42 to 43, footnote 93.

-SCE proposes to offer customers the choice to manage and pay for the installation of the customer-side infrastructure with a rebate of up to 80 percent of the installation costs.
-SCE explains this rebate structure aligns with the rebate offered in SCE's medium-duty and heavy-duty program, approved in D.18-05-040.
-There, the Commission directed SCE to provide customers who opt to install, own, operate, and maintain the customer-side infrastructure, with a rebate of up to 80 percent of the customer-side infrastructure installation cost.
+SCE proposes to offer customers the choice to manage and pay for the installation of the customer-side infrastructure with a rebate of up to 80 percent of the installation costs.45 SCE explains this rebate structure aligns with the rebate offered in SCE's medium-duty and heavy-duty program, approved in D.18-05-040.46 There, the Commission directed SCE to provide customers who opt to install, own, operate, and maintain the customer-side infrastructure, with a rebate of up to 80 percent of the customer-side infrastructure installation cost.47

-Participating customers are responsible for procuring, installing and maintaining their selected charging stations in good working order for five years
+Participating customers48 are responsible for procuring, installing and maintaining their selected charging stations in good working order for five years after the initial installation.49 SCE revised the ten-year requirement from the

-$^{46}$ D.18-05-040 is the Commission's decision on the standard review transportation electrification programs for SCE and PG&E.
+46 D.18-05-040 is the Commission's decision on the standard review transportation electrification programs for SCE and PG&E.

-&lt;sup>47 Exhibit SCE-1 at 33; Referencing D.18-05-040 at 149, 160 to 161.
+47 Exhibit SCE-1 at 33; Referencing D.18-05-040 at 149, 160 to 161.

-&lt;sup>48 Exhibit SCE-1 at 39: Participating customers must own, lease, or manage the premises where the charging stations are installed in the Make-Ready Expansion Program.
+48 Exhibit SCE-1 at 39: Participating customers must own, lease, or manage the premises where the charging stations are installed in the Make-Ready Expansion Program.
 Participating customers, if not the owner of the premises at which the EVSE is to be installed, must obtain written consent from the property owners to participate.

-after the initial installation.
-SCE revised the ten-year requirement from the Phase 1 Pilot to a five-year requirement for the Market-Ready Expansion program based on feedback from participating pilot customers.
-Participating customers will be required to provide SCE with the rights-of-way across public or private property and obtain any necessary permits satisfactory to SCE.
-Participating customers will be permitted to change or update their charging stations and networking service provider throughout the useful life of the underlying EVSE at cost to the customer.
+Phase 1 Pilot to a five-year requirement for the Market-Ready Expansion program based on feedback from participating pilot customers.50 Participating customers will be required to provide SCE with the rights-of-way across public or private property and obtain any necessary permits satisfactory to SCE.51 Participating customers will be permitted to change or update their charging stations and networking service provider throughout the useful life of the underlying EVSE at cost to the customer.52